Salesforce Review: Decide if the CRM Is Right for You

 Salesforce lead scoring

 Salesforce will be of service to high-volume sales teams that need to quickly rank and distribute leads.
-(All Salesforce plans have lead scoring except Essentials.)
 After capturing leads via landing page or web form, Salesforce scores them based on configurable rules related to select demographics or behaviors.
 From there, sales managers can set assignment rules to route leads to the right reps.
+Users should note, however, that the lead scoring tool is only included in the Unlimited plan and available for purchase in Enterprise.

 Upgrade your lead management strategy with Salesforce or any of the other best lead scoring software.